Table of Contents

 Have you acquainted yourself with the basic tennis terms?
 Tennis has become a favorite racket sport that requires precision and strategy.
 This game demands astute awareness of the whole strategy and the opponent’s potential weaknesses.
 It is not just a sport played with a racket between two individual players; one can also team up by choosing a partner.
 However, one needs to be adept at tennis shots, which is essential for taking one’s game to a whole new level.
 So, if you want to learn about important shots that can make you a pro at this game, this article will be a lifesaver.

-1. The Forehand Tennis Shot
+The Forehand Tennis Shot

-When we talk about tennis shots, the forehand is a shot that exudes unnatural dominance, giving players a sense of power and control.
+When we talk about tennis shots, the forehand is a shot that reflects unnatural dominance, giving players a sense of power and control.
 So, once the player learns about this shot, it gives him a sense of confidence.

 Method and Performance

-In tennis, the forehand shot is frequently regarded as the most intuitive.
-Hitting the ball requires you to face your target with the palm of your hand.
 Place your feet shoulder-width apart and bend your knees slightly to begin.
 Bring your racket back and twist your shoulders and hips as the tennis ball gets closer.
-Make contact with the ball at waist height as you swing forward, then follow through with the rest of your body.

 Key Points

-• Grip: Semi-Western or Eastern grasp.
+- Grip: Semi-Western or Eastern grasp.

-• Stance: Either neutral or open.
+- Stance: Either neutral or open.

-• Followthrough: Reach the top of your shoulder to finish.
+- Follow–through: Reach the top of your shoulder to finish.

 Common Errors

-• Excessive body rotation: This can cause you to lose precision and control.
+- Excessive body rotation: This can cause you to lose precision and control.

-• Late ball strike: A successful forehand relies heavily on timing.
+- Late ball strike: A successful forehand relies heavily on timing.

-• Lack of follow-through: A shot’s power and spin could be decreased by inadequate follow-through.
+- Lack of follow-through: A shot’s power and spin could be decreased by inadequate follow-through.

 You can check out detailed information about how to master the forehand shot in this article.

-2. The Backhand Tennis Shot
+The Backhand Tennis Shot

 If you want to showcase your versatility on the court, this shot is something to master.